 At the ZieherSmith gallery in High Line Nine, acclaimed artist, illustrator and author Christoph Niemann – whose work appears regularly on the covers of The New Yorker and New York Times Magazine – showcased his new exhibition and publication “Hopes and Dreams.”

-Based on his trip to L.A. to meet one of his artistic heroes, David Hockney, Niemann characterized the trip as five days “of walking and waiting,” during which he sourced the inspiration for his latest intimate and beautiful body of work.
-A compilation of “visual and verbal language” helped Niemann articulate his experience in L.A. exactly one year ago, during Thanksgiving last year.
-But the artist maintains that the work he finds most interesting, most compelling, is the work that doesn’t tell you everything.
+Inspired by his trip to L.A. last year to meet David Hockney – one of Niemann’s heroes – “Hopes and Dreams” is a compilation of “visual and verbal language.”
+Niemann characterized the trip as five days “of walking and waiting,” during which time he sourced the inspiration for his latest intimate and beautiful body of work.
+But the artist maintains that the work he finds most compelling is the work that doesn’t tell you everything.

 The theme of Niemann’s talk is his favorite tool as an artist: Abstraction.
 “It’s like playing with a glass of water on the table,” Niemann says.
 “If it falls off the edge, it’s gone too far.
 If it’s sitting in the middle of the table, it’s completely boring.”
 Give away too much information, and for him it’s too safe.
 But take away too much, and the message gets lost.